joshuaharry/scotty/README.md

 For now, the types have to be placed in `~/.scotty/DefinitelyTyped` so that they can be copied.

+## Modifying

+To modify the compiler:

+  1. edit `scr/compiler.ts`
+  2. rebuild with `sh build/buid.sh`

+This will generate a new `dist/compiler.js` file.
+This is all what's needed.

 ## Usage
 scotty - A tool for experimenting with compiling types to contracts.